 The camera and telescope will need to be in focus before attempting to frame your target, and you have a few options here.
 One option is to focus on a star using live view on the camera itself before connecting to APT.
 A high ISO (1600+) is recommended while focusing and framing as it will produce the brightest stars for reference purposes.

 You could also use the “live view” mode in APT.
 A short exposure of 4-5 seconds should be long enough to focus using a Bahtinov mask.
-Then, you can use a longer exposure loop to frame your deep sky object.
+Then, you can use a longer exposure loop to frame your deep-sky object.

 Set the exposure length to about 5-10 seconds, using an ISO of 1600 or more.
 (6400 works well for this step).
-This should pull in enough stars too orientate your subject, even with a strong filter in front of the sensor.
+This should pull in enough stars to orientate your subject, even with a strong filter in front of the sensor.
 (Such as a clip-in Ha filter)

 Step 11: Recommended Filters

 From my city backyard, filters are necessary to capture any sort of usable image.
 If I want to shoot a true-color image with this camera, a light pollution filter will help ignore many of the wavelengths of light associated with things like streetlights and porch lights.
+My backyard is located in the center of town, rated a class 8 on the Bortle Scale.

 Even then, extensive image processing must be done to separate the deep sky object from the bright sky.
 It’s the price we pay for being able to enjoy this incredible hobby from the comfort of our backyards.